 But I argue that the Opinions Clause does not simply provide the President with a tool to check up on his subordinates.
-The provision also invites the President to seek advice and counsel-an "Opinion, in writing"-from officials, so that he can make a more informed decision.92 Indeed, the text of the Clause suggests that the information-gathering function may be its primary purpose.93 The provision authorizes the President to ask "principal Officer[s]" for advice about "any Subject relating to the Duties of their respective Offices"-that is, the precise issues on which the officials will have greater expertise.94
+The provision also invites the President to seek advice and counsel-an "Opinion, in writing"-from officials, so that he can make a more informed decision.
+Paled, the text of the Clause suggests that the information-gathering function may be its primary purpose.
+The provision authorizes the President to ask "principal Officer[s]" for advice about "any Subject relating to the Duties of their respective Offices"-that is, the precise issues on which the officials will have greater expertise.
+Paled to the control of the precise issues on which the officials will have greater expertise.

 Other structural features of Article II provide some assurance that the President will listen to such advice.
-The Appointments Clause empowers the President to nominate those "principal Officers."95 Although the Senate must confirm each nominee, "they cannot themselves choose-they can only ratify or reject the choice of the President," leaving him with the power to select an alternative.96 One presumes that most Presidents select individuals who (the Presidents believe) will offer cogent and helpful advice.
-Along the same lines, to the extent that the President genuinely invites candor, his removal power will encourage a subordinate official to provide a candid opinion.97
+The Appointments Clause empowers the President to nominate those "principal Officers."
+Although the Senate must confirm each nominee, "they cannot themselves choose-they can only ratify or reject the choice of the President," leaving him with the power to select an alternative.
+One presumes that most Presidents select individuals who (the Presidents believe) will offer cogent and helpful advice.
+Along the same lines, to the extent that the President genuinely invites candor, his removal power will encourage a subordinate official to provide a candid opinion.
+97 evidence that both Presidents and independent agencies have understood the Opinions Clause to cover independent agencies); see also Kagan, supra note 90, at 2324 (noting the scholarly consensus that the President may exercise a "'procedural' supervisory authority" over both types of agencies, and that the Opinions Clause may bar congressional interference).